 Prematurely replacing relays can induce more faults through component stress during service (particularly surface mounted devices), and repeated intervention may render a perfectly good switching system unusable.
 The relays should be replaced because they are failing, or have already failed – there is much to recommend the practice of if it is working leave it alone.

-For reed relay based designs, Pickering Interfaces does not support relay operation counting because it does not perform a useful function unless the user makes extraordinary efforts to estimate load conditions (perhaps through the IVI drivers) for each operation.
+For reed relay based designs, we do not support relay operation counting because it does not perform a useful function unless the user makes extraordinary efforts to estimate load conditions (perhaps through the IVI drivers) for each operation.
 Most users do not have the luxury of enough resources or time to do it well enough to make a difference or a useful prediction.

 Diagnostic Test Tools

-A much more useful approach to servicing is to have a test tool that can identify faults in a matrix.
-Pickering Interfaces offers two tools for diagnosing relay failures, eBIRST and BIRST, where the contact is rated at 2A or less.
-The tools will identify the faulty cross point or isolation switch so that the user can replace it. eBIRST requires the use of external tools purchased from Pickering Interfaces, BIRST is built into some matrix designs available from Pickering Interfaces.
+A much more useful approach to servicing is to have a diagnostic test tool that can identify faults in a matrix. we offer two tools for diagnosing relay failures, BIRST (Built-in Relay Self-Test and eBIRST test tools, where the contact is rated at 2A or less.
+The tools will identify the faulty cross point or isolation switch so that the user can replace it. eBIRST requires the use of external tools and BIRST is built into some of our matrix designs.
 Here are some additional articles on these tools:

 The use of leaded components in preference to surface mount relays reduces the stress on adjacent components when servicing